StaticSnap/TheShoeMen/README.md

-Install Beekeeper studio so its easier to view our databases before you run the program, run server.py
+Install Beekeeper studio so its easier to view our databases.

+Before you run the program, run server.py

 `curl --request POST --data "your sql query" http://localhost:8080`